lorijta92/tableau-citibike/README.md

 # Tableau CitiBike: January 2019 - August 2019

 ## Goal
 Analyze CitiBike data between January and August 2019 for trends and visualize them using Tableau Public.
-View the Tableau Public workbook [here](https://public.tableau.com/profile/lori.ta3006#!/vizhome/CitibikeAnalysis_15707462011320/Story1).
+View the Tableau Public workbook [here](https://public.tableau.com/profile/lori.ta3006#!/vizhome/CitibikeAnalysis_15707462011320/Story1) (it may take a moment to load).

 ## Data Cleaning